visgl/loaders.gl/docs/api-reference/loaders/glb-builder.md

 Extracting binary fields from the supplied `json` data structure, placing these in compact binary chunks by calling the appropriate `add...` methods on the builder.
 The "stripped" JSON chunk will contain "JSON pointers" that the parser can use to restore the JSON structure on load.

-Note: While the extracted binary data IS added to the GLBBuilder instance, the resulting JSON chunk is not automatically added, since the application needs to decide where to store it.
+Note: While the extracted binary data IS added to the GLBBuilder instance, the returned JSON chunk IS NOT automatically added, since the application needs to decide where to store it.
 Normally it should be added using one of the `addExtras`, `addExtension` or `addRequiredExtension` methods.

 ### addExtras(extras : any)

-Populates the top-level glTF extension object, and marks it as used.
+Populates the top-level glTF `extras` field, which the glTF specification reserves for application specific data.

 ### addExtension(extensionName, extension)